 The Group enters into contracts with certain customers involving consideration in a form other than cash.
 The noncash consideration (or promise of noncash consideration) shall be measured at fair value.
 If the Group cannot reasonably estimate the fair value of the noncash consideration, it shall measure the consideration indirectly by reference to the standalone selling price of the goods or services promised to the customer (or class of customer) in exchange for the consideration.
-The Group recognized revenue from noncash transactions involving exchanging advertising services for advertisement, content, technical, application pre-installation services and others amounted to RMB6.8 million, RMB20.7 million and RMB7.6 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+The Group recognized revenue from noncash transactions involving exchanging advertising services for advertisement, content, technical, application pre-installation services and others amounted to RMB20.7 million, RMB7.6 million and RMB7.7 million for the years ended December 31, 2021, 2022 and 2023, respectively.

-(t) Revenue recognition (continued)
+(q) Revenue recognition (continued)